bennington and the world

 Check your Bennington email to be sure your registration was received.

-Let your position supervisor know that s/he will be receiving an email from the FWT & CDO requesting that they confirm the position online.
+Let your position supervisor know that they will be receiving an email from the FWT & CDO requesting that they confirm the position online.
 Once your supervisor does so, you will be fully registered and ready to begin in January.

 Prepare to go.

-Print your FWT packet if you will not have access to a printer over FWT.
+.
 Print one timesheet for each position you have registered.

 Check with the FWT & CDO or with your supervisor to make sure the site received and replied to the position confirmation email.